 There are many other repositories you can use, especially discipline-specific repositories.
 You can find most of them on RE3data.org.
 As long as they offer good metadata management and a persistent identifier (DOI/ARK), they are usually acceptable options.

 If you have any favourite disciplinary repository we should know about, please let us know!
-Send an e-mail to email@example.com.
-Feel free to also contact us if you need any additional information on repositories in general.
+Send an e-mail to firstname.lastname@example.org.
+Feel free to contact us if you need additional information on repositories.